seajdavi/Personal-Projects/README.md

 <h3>Weather</h3>
 <p>Finds your location based on your IP address and uses a weather API to get the current weather of that location.</p>

+<h3>Stocks</h3>
+<p>Uses Yahoo Finance to show the stock details of specified companies.
+There is a list called companies in the code that holds the symbols of certain companies.
+Alter this list to show the info of other companies.</p>